-- If what you’re storing is raw meat, be sure to take a clean paper towel and slightly wipe all over the surface to absorb all moisture.
+- If you’re storing raw meat, be sure to take a clean paper towel and slightly wipe all over the surface to absorb all moisture.
 Molds form in moist surfaces more quickly than usual.

-- For meals that are supposed to be eaten during the day and there’s no room in the fridge, at least cover it with plastic food wrap.
+- For meals that are supposed to be eaten during the day and there’s no room in the fridge, at least cover it with reusable food wrap.
 Foods left out in the open air is the best home for disease-causing pathogens!

 3. Don’t Be Picky!

 “This apple tastes supreme, but the core with 99% edible flesh and 2 inedible seeds seems repelling, so I’m throwing away the core.”

 “These strawberries’ sweetness is divine, but I’m going to cut out and discard the top with half of it being the edible flesh and the other being the stem.”